airbytehq/airbyte/docs/troubleshooting/README.md

 **Source name/version**: File 0.24 <br>
 **Destination name/version**: Postgres 0.3.0 <br>
 **Step**: Setting new connection, source / On sync <br>
-**Description**: I'm trying to sync for the first time and the process never finish.
-I had enable CDC and other cool features. <br>
+**Description**: I'm trying to sync for the first time and the process doesn't finish.
+I had enabled CDC and other cool features. <br>

 Add the logs and other relevant information in the message thread.
 Below is an example: